Priyanshu314/convoClone/README.md

 # Project Title
-This project demonstrates an AI assistant with WhatsApp integration for context-aware responses using Twilio and a fine-tuned Llama model.
+This project demonstrates an AI assistant with WhatsApp integration for context-aware responses using Twilio and a Llama model fine tuned on Whatsapp chats.

 ## Features
 - Real-time WhatsApp message processing